Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Appendices

-The backwards term of the PWPL (\ref{PWPL-backwards}) is independent of the CRF input and hence the MEMM-like objective function is theoretically very related to PWPL.
-Thus, the approximated likelihood we are using for training, that is based on the MEMM model, can be viewed as a simplified version of the piecewise-pseudolikelihood objective (\ref{PWPL}) that was found to be the preferred likelihood approximation for language processing tasks \cite{sutton2007piecewise}.
+This term is independent of the CRF visual input.
+The PWPL approximation can be thus expressed as:

+Hence the MEMM-like objective function we used (\ref{memm_obj}) can be viewed as a simplified version of the piecewise-pseudolikelihood objective (\ref{pwpl}) that was found to be the preferred likelihood approximation for language processing tasks \citep{sutton2007piecewise}.